 They can be healthy.
-It depends on what has been added in to the parfait and the yogurt itself.
-The yogurt should be fat free and there should be no sugar added for the healthiest yogurt.
-Additional ingredients like chocolate chips, crushed cookies, or syrups, obviously aren’t healthy to add.
+It depends on what has been added to the parfait and the yogurt itself.
+The yogurt should be fat-free, and there should be no sugar added for the healthiest yogurt.
+Additional ingredients like chocolate chips, crushed cookies, or syrups obviously aren’t beneficial to add.
 Fresh fruit and granola are healthy additions that taste great and are filling.
-Granola is a great source of fiber which helps with digestion as well as reduce the risk of heart disease.
+Granola is an excellent source of fiber that helps with digestion and reduces the risk of heart disease.

 Understanding Yogurt Makers

 A yogurt maker is an excellent addition to making yogurt, but it, unfortunately, is only one component in the process.
 You’ll also need a good thermometer.

 We recommend a good instant-read thermometer.
 We’ve reviewed a few excellent choices in our article on the Best Rated Instant Read Meat Thermometer.
 This will be much more effective than a slow-to-react mechanical thermometer.

 You’ll also need a good pot for heating your chosen milk in.
 Also, make sure you have a decent amount of ice on hand to cool your warmed milk to the proper temperature.

 Overall, the process isn’t terribly difficult, but, unfortunately, a yogurt maker cannot take the process from beginning to end or at least cover more of the process.
 It seems like the heating and cooling process could be somewhat automated.

 Sadly, the answer to how yogurt makers make yogurt is, in short, they only partially do the work of making yogurt.